Glamping at the Slate Caverns, Snowdonia, North Wales

 Fforest, Cardigan, Mid Wales

 The people at Fforest have been quietly creating something utterly magical over the past decade.
 They operate family ventures in three locations around Cardigan, with a range of domes, shacks, bell-tents, lofts and a coastal campsite to stay in.
 Every August they hold week-long gatherings – Fforest Gather – that bring together the best of Fforest’s unique ethos for a family holiday that’s full of creative engagement.

 This family-run, family-friendly camping and caravan park deservedly won the AA Wales Campsite of the Year a few years back.
 Set neatly on the northeast coast of Anglesey, Tyddyn Isaf has an adventure playground for children, a footpath down to Lligwy beach, plus a shop and a small restaurant.

 Quay West, Ceredigion, Mid Wales

-New Quay is a gorgeous harbour town and the dolphin spotting capital of Wales, and up on the cliffs above it, this all action holiday park has its own heated pools, woodland nature walks and on-site restaurant, bar and evening entertainment.
+New Quay is a gorgeous harbour town and the dolphin-spotting capital of Wales, and up on the cliffs above it, the all-action Quay West Holiday Park has its own heated pools, woodland nature walks and on-site restaurant, bar and evening entertainment.

 Plassey Holiday Park, Wrexham, North Wales